CE225 - Structural Dynamics

 Background, research interests, skills, and SEMM journey.

-Joined STAIRlab at UC Berkeley, where I'll be developing novel finite element formulations for structural health monitoring of bridge structures, leveraging my software development and structural analysis background.
+Joined PEER (Pacific Earthquake Engineering Research Center) at UC Berkeley, where I am developing novel finite element formulations for structural health monitoring of bridge structures and related earthquake engineering applications, leveraging my software development and structural analysis background.

 Learn more →Successfully completed my first semester in the SEMM program at UC Berkeley with a perfect 4.00/4.00 GPA.
 Grateful for the challenging coursework in structural dynamics, solid mechanics, and computational methods.